nchankov/servermoo/README.md

-# servermoo
+# Servermoo Agent

-servermoo.com monitoring agent
+Servermoo is a system for monitoring the health of your server.